 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-We weren’t sure what to expect but (sea spoiler alert…) as you’d expect from Virgin, this is a super-cool cruise with attitude and incredible attention to detail.
-From the cute cabins through to the idiosyncratic stylings and elegance throughout the ship, and that is before we even get started on how amazing the high-end restaurant food was (all included).
+We weren’t sure what to expect with Virgin Voyages cruise ships but (sea spoiler alert…) as you’d expect from Virgin, this is a super-cool cruise ship with style, attitude and incredible attention to detail.
+Plus the Virgin Voyages restaurant and gourmet food were out of this world.

-Before boarding the ship, download the Virgin Voyages app to your phone as this will be your one-stop on board guide both pre and post departure.
-Once booked, you can check out the daily itineraries and book your restaurants/shows/classes.
-Each of the main 6 restaurants can only be pre-booked once during your trip but walk-in slots and virtual queues are also available onboard if you don’t get lucky before sailing or you want to return again.
+Each of the main Virgin Voyages restaurants can only be pre-booked once during your trip but walk-in slots and virtual queues are also available onboard if you don’t get lucky before sailing or you want to return again later in the cruise.

-After clearing customs and immigration (even for a staycation you still need your passport), a shuttle bus takes you the short one minute ride to the Scarlet Lady – upon first sight, you cannot but be impressed by her sheer scale and size.
+After clearing customs and immigration, either a shuttle or a short walk awaits before you reach the Scarlet Lady on first sight, you cannot but be impressed by her sheer scale and size.

-Staff welcome you aboard and after a quick check of our bracelets, we were directed to our room (we opted to carry our own bags on but you can also check them in at the port terminal when you arrive).
+Virgin Voyages crew welcome you aboard and after a quick check of our bracelets, we were directed to our Scarlet Lady cabin.
+We opted to carry our own bags on but you can also check them in at the port terminal when you arrive.

 Another nice touch demonstrating how Virgin Voyages are doing away with all the usual tradition is that they do include a 13th floor / deck which apparently most cruise companies and some hotel groups do away with because of the superstition associated with it – and as luck would have it (or should that be unlucky?!”), our cabin was located on the 13 floor.